Idkbuster40/Upperf/README.md

 There are currently no plans for a forge mod version of Upperf.

 ### Checklist of features:
+  - [ ] Better math.
   - [ ] Generic optimisation increases (All the usual stuff that most mods/modpacks/clients do in MC for optimizing the game).
   - [ ] Custom LoDs.
+(Tricky.)
   - [ ] Async texture streaming.
+(More so difficult.)
   - [ ] Offloading memory to a C program which has dynamic memory allocation.
 (Challenging to do, but where's the fun if you don't try;] But I need to plan this soon.)
-  - [ ] _Atomic based fences for loading assets, shaders and so on in C and Java sources.
+  - [ ] Memory fences for loading assets, shaders and so on in C and Java sources.
   - [ ] Caching texture, shader, world and model data.
-  - [ ] Better shadows and lighting.
+  - [ ] Better shadows and lighting?
 (Can be enabled optionally.)
   - [ ] Faster load times?
 I need to figure this one out.
   - [ ] Asset streaming from game files and cache.
+(Frostbite-esque implementation, there's a presentation by EA somewhere on the internet.)
   - [ ] Custom approach to greedy meshing.
   - [ ] Multithreaded C handoff for more CPU intensive tasks.
   - [ ] GPU-based chunk loading?
 (Might have to use OpenCL here.)